-Our Board recommends that you vote FOR the "every third year" alternative as to the frequency of future advisory votes on executive compensation (the "3 Years." box in Proposal 3 on the proxy card).
+Our Board recommends that you vote FOR the Company's 2024 Incentive Award Plan (Proposal 3 on the proxy card).

 REPORT OF THE AUDIT COMMITTEE

 Our Board adopted a charter for the Audit Committee in 2017.
 The Audit Committee charter is available under the Investors/Corporate Governance page of our website, www.orthopediatrics.com.
 The charter states that the purpose of the Audit Committee is to oversee the Company's accounting and financial reporting processes and the audits of the Company's consolidated financial statements and internal control over financial reporting.
 It is not, however, the Audit Committee's responsibility under the charter to prepare and certify the Company's financial statements, to guarantee the independent registered public accounting firm's report, or to guarantee other disclosures by the Company.
 Audit Committee members are not employees of the Company and are not performing the functions of auditors or accountants.
 The Board has designated Mr. Hughes as an "Audit Committee Financial Expert."